jzitelli/poolvr/README.md

 Currently this mode is selected using a `vr` URL parameter, e.g. you would point your browser to `http://127.0.0.1:5000?vr=1`.

+## Building:

+If you have [Node.js](https://nodejs.org) and [Grunt](http://www.gruntjs.com) installed, the included `Gruntfile.js` may be used to build packaged versions of `poolvr`.

 ## TODO list:

 - Finish the pool table
+  a. ball labels
+  b. initial positions
+  c. rails
+- sounds
+- menu / menus for options / settings:
-- Run-time tracking mode toggling
+  a. toggle Leap Motion tracking mode
-- Ball labels, more balls
+  b. set keyboard controls
+  c. set mouse controls
+  d. set gamepad controls
+  e. volume controls
-- Select friction, collision response physics parameters
+- friction, collision response physics parameters
-- Hand interactions
+- hand interactions
+- improve Leap Motion tracking robustness

 ## Acknowledgements: